oneeve8/kobble-data/content/videonarrativehowto.md

 That was easy!
 You can adjust the width of your windows by grabbing the center and moving the width left or right

-So let’s say I’m a Literature Teacher and creating a unit on Mark Twain.
+So let’s say I’m a Literature Teacher and I’m creating a unit on Mark Twain.

+So I’ve created a Channel and some Tracks to share with my students.

 We’ve already created a Channel and a Track Named Mark Twain for my project so I can show you how easy it is to collect information from the internet using Kobble.
 We’ve shown you how to do that in our onboarding video, but in case you’ve forgotten, we’ll show you how to create Channels and Tracks in a little bit.